Full Year - 18 points

 Tutorial-based paper covering contemporary topics in Microbiology and Immunology.
 Designed to develop skills required for the critical analysis of the scientific literature and for effective oral and written communication.

 Fundamental research skills are essential for a career in the field of Microbiology and Immunology.
 MICR 360 will introduce you to the world of research, teaching you how to analyse work published by other scientists and present scientific research in both written and oral formats.
 You will be challenged to think critically.
 You will spend time in research labs and experience what a career in Microbiology and Immunology research and teaching would be like.
 This paper is ideal for students who intend to move into postgraduate degrees in Microbiology and Immunology, as it will prepare you for the tutorial-based fourth-year course work.
-The paper is divided into four modules, each covering a different research area in the Department of Microbiology and Immunology: Molecular Microbiology, Virology, Immunology and Biotechnology + Microbial Ecology.
+The paper is divided into four modules, each covering a different research area in the Department of Microbiology and Immunology: Molecular Microbiology, Virology, Immunology and Biotechnology and Medical Microbiology.

 Reading for the course will include relevant scientific papers and the reading material will be posted on Blackboard in the week prior to the tutorial.